dailymotion-oss/octopilot/docs/current-version/content/use-cases/app-promotion.md

 ---
-title: "Promoting a new release"
+title: "Promoting a new application release"
 anchor: "use-case-app-promotion"
 weight: 10
 ---